Nashend/nashend/README.md

-# Hello, I'm a developer! 👋
+# .NET and Web developer! 👋

 Welcome to my GitHub profile!
 I'm passionate about coding, problem-solving, and creating innovative solutions.
-In this repository, you'll find a collection of my projects and contributions.
+You'll find here a collection of my projects and contributions.

-## Currently re-working on my GitHub profile.
-It may takes a little time.
+__I am currently re-working on my GitHub profile.
+It may takes a little time.__

 <!--
 **Nashend/nashend** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.